-The next color you’ll need for your palette is an iconic brand color which is the color that will be most widely associated with your brand.
-In other words, when people see this color, they know you’re behind the content without ever having to read a word.
+The next color you’ll need for your branding color palette is an iconic color which is the color that will be most widely associated with your brand.
+In other words, when people see this color they know you’re behind the content without ever having to read a word.
 THAT’S brand recognition, baby!

-This color will be the dominant color used across your visuals; including your logo, your images, and your website, so this color has to capture the essence of your brand.
+This color will be the dominant color used across your visuals; including your logo, your social feeds, and your website, so this color has to capture the essence of your brand belief system.

 Next up, you’re going to need an action color which will be used for your buttons, links, and calls to actions.

 By reserving this color for these action elements only you’ll increase the potency of those elements.
 In other words, that shit will be POPPIN’ like ‘look at me!’ without you having to scream it.
 Quickly, your readers’ eyeballs will be primed for that color.
 Their eyes will naturally be drawn to it like a moth to a flame, which is the first step in getting them to take action, right?

 First, they have to see the button (link, CTA, etc.), then they can click that sumabitch!

 When it comes to your action color, make sure it pairs smashingly (another very technical term) well with your iconic color because more often than not these will be the two colors paired together most frequently in your designs and content.

 The last section of your branding color palette is reserved for your accent colors (which can range from 1-3 swatches depending on your preference).
 These are the colors you’ll use to interrupt your dominate + action color pairing when you want to accentuate or highlight something special.